Bergen County NJ Child Custody Attorneys

 - Each parent’s employment status and work-related time commitments

 - Childcare needs

 - Extended family (i.e. grandparents)

-Contact Fort Lee NJ Child Custody and Divorce Lawyers to Discuss Your Situation
+Contact Our Child Custody and Divorce Lawyers to Discuss Your Situation

-Child custody is be no means a one-size-fits-all determination, with a host of factors that must be taken into account based on your unique family situation.
-Our attorneys take the time to develop a thorough understanding of your child’s needs in order to create the best possible arrangement for him or her to thrive.
+Child custody is by no means a one-size-fits-all determination, with a host of factors that must be taken into account based on your unique family situation.
+Our attorneys take the time to develop a thorough understanding of your child’s needs to create the best possible arrangement for him or her to thrive.
 With the constantly evolving nature of life, parental relocation or changes of circumstance may require revision of child custody arrangements in the future.
-Contact our Hackensack offices anytime at 201-285-5985 to learn more about how we can help you through your divorce or post-divorce child custody modification.
+Contact our Hackensack offices anytime at 201-397-1750 to learn more about how we can help you through your divorce or post-divorce child custody modification.